openbikesensor/openbikesensor.github.io/content/docs/user-guide/configuration/_index.en.md

 ## All settings

-Eine sensible configuration is preloaded with the device and should only be modified if needed.
+One sensible configuration is preloaded with the device and should only be modified if needed.
 Here we explain all the options.

 ### General